Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: Introduction

 \begin{question} Is every contact $3$-manifold $(M,\xi)$ that is not strongly fillable also symplectically cobordant to some overtwisted contact manifold $(M_\OT,\xi_\OT)$? \end{question}

+This question was open when the first version of the present article appeared, but it has since been answered in the negative: by an argument of Hutchings \cite{Hutchings:SFT}, $(M,\xi) \cob (M_\OT,\xi_\OT)$ implies that the contact invariant in the Embedded Contact Homology of $(M,\xi)$ must vanish, and therefore (using \cite{ColinGhigginiHonda:HF=ECH3}), so does the Ozsv\'ath-Szab\'o contact invariant.
+A negative example for Question~\ref{question:cob} is therefore furnished by any nonfillable contact manifold with nonvanishing Ozsv\'ath-Szab\'o invariant; the first such examples were found by Lisca and Stipsicz in \cite{LiscaStipsicz:tight1}.

-The answer to the corresponding question for exact cobordisms is \emph{no}: by an argument originally due to Hofer \cite{Hofer:weinstein}, $(M,\xi) \ecob (M_\OT,\xi_\OT)$ implies that every Reeb vector field on $(M,\xi)$ admits a contractible periodic orbit, yet there are simple examples of contact manifolds without contractible orbits that are known to be non-fillable, e.g.~all of the tight $3$-tori other than the standard one.
+The answer to the corresponding question for exact cobordisms is much less subtle: by an argument originally due to Hofer \cite{Hofer:weinstein}, $(M,\xi) \ecob (M_\OT,\xi_\OT)$ implies that every Reeb vector field on $(M,\xi)$ admits a contractible periodic orbit, yet there are simple examples of contact manifolds without contractible orbits that are known to be non-fillable, e.g.~all of the tight $3$-tori other than the standard one.
 More generally, it has recently become clear that overtwistedness is only the first level in an infinite hierarchy of filling obstructions called \emph{planar $k$-torsion} for integers $k \ge 0$, cf.~\cite{Wendl:openbook2}.
 A contact manifold is overtwisted if and only if it has planar $0$-torsion, and there are many examples which are tight or have no Giroux torsion but have planar $k$-torsion for some $k \in \NN$, and are thus not strongly fillable.
 The aforementioned argument of Hofer then generalizes to define an algebraic filling obstruction \cite{LatschevWendl} that lives in Symplectic Field Theory and sometimes also gives obstructions to exact cobordisms from $k$-torsion to $(k-1)$-torsion.
-Our first main result says that no such obstructions exist for non-exact cobordisms, thus hinting at a possibly positive answer to Question~\ref{question:cob}.\footnote{See also Remark~\ref{remark:counterexamples?} for a candidate counterexample.}
+Our first main result says that no such obstructions exist for non-exact cobordisms, thus giving a large class of contact $3$-manifolds for which the answer to Question~\ref{question:cob} is yes.

 \begin{thm} Every closed contact $3$-manifold with planar torsion admits a (non-exact) symplectic cobordism to an overtwisted contact manifold. \end{thm}